ubccr/hpc-toolset-tutorial/README.md

 Note: When first building the container images, the above command can take a bit as it will compile slurm from source and install required packages.

-On docker-compose finishes you can check the status of the containers:
+Once docker-compose finishes you can check the status of the containers:

 ```
 $ docker-compose logs -f